aleph2c/miros/doc/i_mongol_example.rst

 If you wait for a dead man, you will be waiting a long time -- unless you are waiting for a dead man on a battlefield, then you will not be waiting long.

-So, It almost goes without saying that a horse archer will only wait for another horse archer if he thinks he's alive.
+It almost goes without saying that a horse archer will only wait for another horse archer if he thinks he's alive.

 There really isn't perfect knowledge in battle.
 So, the idea that a horse archer